Ailbhe Smyth: Activism

-Ailbhe was twice nominated by the Minister for Education to serve on the board of the Higher Education Authority and has also served as a Trustee of the National Library of Ireland.

-Ailbhe is currently Chair of Ballyfermot STAR Addiction Services, and also of Women's Aid.
-She is a member of the board of Age Action.
+Smyth was nominated by the Minister for Education to serve on the board of the Higher Education Authority twice and has served as a Trustee of the National Library of Ireland.
+Smyth is chair of Ballyfermot STAR Addiction Services and of Women's Aid, and a member of the board of Age Action.
+She works independently as a consultant and campaigner.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.

-In 2022, she was awarded the freedom of Dublin city.
+In 2022, Smyth was awarded the freedom of Dublin city.
+She was awarded an honorary doctorate from NUI Galway in April 2022.

+Personal life

+Smyth was born in Dublin in 1946, the eldest of 6 children.
+Smyth married in the early 1970s, and later separated.
+She had her daughter in 1977, and cites her status as "illegitimate" as motivation to become involved in political activism.
+She divorced once it became legal in Ireland in the mid-1990s.
+Smyth came out as a lesbian in her late 30s.